lrmikestone/jekyll.blog/_posts/2022/2022-07-05-what-is-a-linux-distribution.md

 [Episode 50](https://linuxdowntime.com/linux-downtime-episode-50/)

-First of all, let's be clear here.
+OK, let's be clear here.
 I love these guys.
 I like [Joe](https://fosstodon.org/@JoeRess).
 I like [Wimpy](https://twitter.com/m_wimpress).
 They're all good guys, but they're massively overthinking this thing.

 So, what _is_ a Linux Distribution.